 The more you string together these mindful moments, the more positive connections you can make with others, the closer you will feel to your truth, the more joy you will find in the little things.

-- What are you struggling with?
-What resistance is coming up for you?
+- What are you struggling with showing up for?
+What resistance is showing up for you?

-Please share any other ways to stay present that work for you, lessons you’ve learned, benefits you’ve experienced from your present-mindedness, struggles and triumphs, and any stories with me in the comments.
+Please share any other ways to stay present that work for you, lessons you’ve learned, benefits you’ve experienced from your present-mindedness, struggles and triumphs, and any helpful or hopeful stories with me in the comments.

 Share this post with someone you care about.